cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

   specification with change process
   #693](https://github.com/input-output-hk/hydra/issues/693).

-- Also note, that we have not had a release in a while and we want to have smaller faster releasable items again
+- Also note that we have not had a release in a while and we want to have smaller faster releasable items again.

 - [Aligning implementation with HeadV1 specification
   #452](https://github.com/input-output-hk/hydra/issues/452) was more work than